 Safety Services Direct has many years of experience when it comes to ensuring that employees are properly trained and protected from safety risks.
-So we have put together this guide on fall protection equipment and working safely at heights.
-Keep reading to find out at what height you need to be equipped and what equipment you need to work at heights with confidence.
+So we have put together this guide on personal fall arrest equipment, systems and working safely at heights.
+Keep reading to find out at what height you need to be equipped so that you can lower the risks and work with confidence.

 At What Height Do You Need A Fall Arrest System?

 In the UK, workers are legally protected from unnecessary risks at work.
-These laws are in place to protect employees from dangerous situations and the risk of injury.
-In order to mitigate this ever-present risk, workers must have fall arrestor equipment when working at heights of 3m or higher.
+These laws are in place to protect employees from dangerous situations and the risk of injury, including those associated with working at height.

 Note: If you or your employees are working from heights, check out our working from heights training course to ensure that your organisation is legally compliant and safe.